 The ScoutDNS relay will send DNS queries using DoH over port 443.

-In order for us to detect your relay, you must first configure the WAN the relay is using.
-Please see the
+For us to detect your Relay, you must first configure the WAN it will use.

-Once the relay is installed on a previously configured WAN, it will begin calling our relay service to register.
-The detected relay will appear under the site tab within the selected site, in the Relays subtab.
+Once the Relay is installed on a previously configured WAN, it will begin communicating with our relay service to register.
+The detected Relay will then appear under the Site tab within the selected site, under the Relays subtab.

-Once adopted, the relay will connect to our relay configuration service through secure HTTPS and periodically poll for new configurations as set here in the UI.
-Updates to configurations should be realized within 1-2 minutes at most.
+Once adopted, the Relay will connect to our relay configuration service via secure HTTPS and periodically check for new configurations set in the UI.
+Any updates to configurations should take effect within 1–2 minutes.

 You can install multiple relays within the same site, and all relays share the same configuration as set in the UI.
-This is recommend for high availability.
+This is recommended for high availability.

 Local Forwarders